manishkr21/GoogleAdsBlocker/README.md

-This is a chrome Extension to Block unneccerry and crepy Ads:
+This is a Chrome extension to Block unnecessary and crepy Ads:

-# process to install it:
+# Directory Structure:

 Download this repository and be in this directory Structure